 As a real estate agents, you play an important role in protecting the health of families purchasing and moving into homes.
 If your buyer or seller is considering renovations or home inspections for mold ashburn va on their pre-1978 home, you should recommend that they hire a lead-safe certified renovator.

-The land surrounding Kingsbury Run had been purchased by real estate investors for use by a then-proposed rapid transit from downtown Cleveland to their new residential development of Shaker Heights on the city’s east side.
+The land surrounding Kingsbury Run had been purchased by voyager village real estate investors for use by a then-proposed rapid transit from downtown Cleveland to their new residential development of Shaker Heights on the city’s east side.
 A footbridge had existed over Kingsbury Run but the land underneath the bridge was sold to the New York, Chicago & St. Louis Railroad (Nickel Plate) Company for their railroad shops.
 The Nickel Plate was granted a permanent easement under the old footbridge at Sidaway Avenue for its tracks.

 The existing footbridge was in poor condition and the railroad proposed to erect a new suspension bridge for pedestrians so that no piers would interfere with the railroad.
 Upon completion, the bridge would be turned over to the city.
 The railroad hired Wilbur, Watson and Associates of Cleveland to design the new bridge.
 Johnson’s Landscaping and Construction began shortly after, with steel fabricated by U.S. Steel’s at John A. Roebling Sons’ Trenton Wire Rope Works.
 “Kromik Metal Primer” paint used on the bridge was sourced from the local Sherwin-Williams plant.

 Completed in 1930, the new 680-feet Sidaway Avenue Footbridge consisted of a 400-feet main span and two 140 feet approach spans.

 During the Hough riots of 1966, arsonists set fire to the bridge deck.
 The Sidaway Avenue Footbridge was never rebuilt.